kitbenjamin/googleEarthImageCollection/README.md

    then appear as a subdirectory in the *simulations* folder.
 2. Configure your collection region and other parameters- such as the directories to Python, R and Google Earth in the imageCollectionConfig.yml.
 This is in YAML format.
 To get the definitions of all parameters see below.
 3. Run imageCollection.PS1 to collect all required Google Earth images and calculate their view domains.
-See wiki for more info on how to do this.
+See below for more info on how to do this.

 ## Features
 * Collect images from Google Earth for a specified area.